 Deadline: November 1st

-The Paul and Daisy Soros Fellowships for New Americans provide $20,000 college scholarships for master’s programs to children of immigrants, naturalized citizens, green card holders, and DACA recipients attending accredited U.S. graduate schools.
-Qualified applicants must have been born outside America, be 30 years older or under, hold a four-year bachelor’s degree, enter the first or second year of full-time master’s studies, demonstrate creative initiative, and be committed to the values of the U.S. Constitution.
+The Paul and Daisy Soros Fellowships for New Americans award this $20,000 scholarship.
+The scholarship is for children of immigrants, naturalized citizens, green card holders, and DACA kids.
+Applicants for this financial aid must be attending an accredited U.S. graduate school.
+Qualified applicants must have been born outside the United States.
+They must be under the age of 30.
+They must hold a four-year bachelor’s degree, and be entering the first or second year of full-time graduate studies.
+They must demonstrate creative initiative, and be committed to the values of the U.S. Constitution.

 Contact